 2 YEAR AS COURSE

 The two-year AS course in Spanish also follows the AQA Specification.
-The topics are similar to those studied at A-Level, and one book or film is studied and examined.
+The topics are similar to those studied at A Level, and one book or film is studied and examined.
 All exams take place at the end of the second year of study.
-This course may suit pupils looking to take three full A-Levels and an AS, and the two-year linear nature of the course enables pupils to mature linguistically before being examined.
+This course may suit pupils looking to take three full A Levels and an AS, and the two-year linear nature of the course enables pupils to mature linguistically before being examined.
 This course is also popular amongst students whose other subjects focus on alternative disciplines (such as sciences and maths) but who wish to add an additional string to their bow in terms of a language for future employment reasons.

 Trips and events

-In the Lower and Upper Fifth, students are able to take part in our biennial trip to Spain.
-Recent trips have visited historic Cantabria and majestic Seville.
+In the Lower and Upper Fifth, students are normally able to take part in our biennial trip to Spain.
+Recent trips have visited Madrid, Cantabria and Seville.
 Students visit a number of cultural attractions, learning about Spanish history and everyday life through interactions with Spanish speaking guides and visits to local schools.
 Students are accompanied by Spanish speaking Cranleigh staff to help them to get the very best out of their visit to Spain.
 Students always report that this is a very exciting and enjoyable aspect of language learning, and they always return with a renewed confidence in their spoken Spanish ahead of the rehearsal and final oral examinations in the Upper Fifth.